Temasys/SkylinkJS/README.md

 #### tests

-- Run `test.sh <type> <param>` to test the trigger events of SkywayJS.
+Run `test.sh <type> <param>` to test the trigger events of SkywayJS, where `<type>` is either `bot` for an extra peer required for test and `test` for running the test.

+Note that in some instances, some tests requires a bot to be run first.

+1. __Running on Windows__

+ The format to run on a windows pc is `test.sh <type> <param>`.

+ This is required to be running in a git based console.
+Please install [git here](http://git-scm.com/download/win) if you have not done so.

+2. __Running on Mac__

+ The format to run on a mac is `sh test.sh <type> <param>`.

+ Run this from your terminal.

+Available tests are:

+- `webrtc` where this tests the peer connectivity.
+- `event`, where this tests if the events are triggered properly.

- - To run a test, simply type: `test.sh test webrtc`
+To run `webrtc`, simply run `test.sh bot webrtc` first and then run `test.sh test webrtc`.

- - To run a bot (that some tests requires), simply type: `test.sh bot webrtc`
+To run `event`, simply run `test.sh test event`.

-- Note that in some instances, if the test requires a bot, always run the bot first before running the test.
+Tests are to be run from the same repository.

 ## License